-Find out when a tenant can legally break a lease in South Dakota, when they can’t, and whether or not a landlord is required by South Dakota law to make reasonable effort to rerent.
+Find out when a tenant can legally break a lease in South Dakota, when they can’t, and if a landlord is required by South Dakota law to make a reasonable effort to re-rent.

-Before we address the legally acceptable reasons to get out a lease early without penalty, it’s important to know the notice requirements in South Dakota to end a tenancy in general.
+Before we address the legally acceptable reasons to get out a lease early without penalty, it’s important to understand the notice requirements in South Dakota to end a tenancy.

 Lease Termination Notice Requirements in South Dakota

-- Notice to terminate a week-to-week lease.
-If no end date is specified in the agreement, then a one-week notice required to terminate. (§§ 43-32-15)
+- Notice to Terminate a Week-to-Week Lease.
+If no end date is specified in the agreement, then a one-week notice is required to terminate.
+(SDLRC § 43-32-15)

-- Notice to terminate a month-to-month lease.
+- Notice to Terminate a Month-to-Month Lease.
 A 30-day written notice is required.
-The tenant may give the notice to terminate the lease effective the first day of the next month within 15 days of receiving notice from the landlord of a modification to the lease. (§§ 43-32-13 and §§ 43-8-8)
+The tenant may give the notice to terminate the lease effective the first day of the next month within 15 days of receiving notice from the landlord of a modification to the lease.
+(SDLRC §§ 43-32-13 and SDLRC § 43-8-8)

-- Notice to terminate a yearly lease with no end date.
-Any rental agreement for a period longer than a year must be agreed to in writing. (§§ 43-32-5)
+- Notice to Terminate a Yearly Lease with No End date.
+Any rental agreement for a period longer than a year must be agreed to in writing. (§SDLRC § 43-32-5)

 Conditions for Legally Breaking a Lease in South Dakota

-There are a handful of scenarios where a tenant can legally break a lease in South Dakota without penalty.
+There are several scenarios where a tenant can legally break a lease in South Dakota without penalty.
 We’ll go through each of them below.

 1. Early Termination Clause